IoT Security Checklist

 1. Passwords

-- Change Default Passwords
+• Change Default Passwords

-Many devices come with default passwords–be sure to change them to prevent easy access. - Use Unique Passwords
+Many devices come with default passwords–be sure to change them to prevent easy access.

-When changing said passwords, use something unique for each account–and, because it can be a lot to remember, consider utilizing a password manager such as Bitwarden to track them. - Use Two-Factor Authentication
+When changing said passwords, use something unique for each account–and, because it can be a lot to remember, consider utilizing a password manager such as Bitwarden to track them.

 Two-factor authentication (2FA) and multi-factor authentication (MFA) help secure account access by requiring the user to verify their identity through two (or more!) steps.
-This might mean receiving a text message, an email, or through the use of an app such as Duo or Authy.
+This might mean receiving a text message, an email, or through the use of an app such as Duo or Authy

 2. Buy From Trusted Manufacturers